'Football fans have been ignored for the last decade': James Kirkham, Head of COPA90

 This is an audience who we are continually told have constant partial attention.
 We're told they're fickle and fleeting, but that statistic proves you can capture their attention and actually have a long amount of dialogue with them, if you can provide the right content, through the right platform, at the right time.

 We had Jeremy Corbyn on COPA90 just before the UK general election.
 We weren't being political or supportive of any one party, we were talking football.
 Yet the mainstream media said we were responsible for the mobilising of the youth vote which nearly got Labour into power.

 So there have been some surprising results.
 To have been credited with that level of influence is wonderful and something we don’t take for granted.

 In your opinion, what have been the key lessons from growing the audience to 85 million monthly views?

 In our space, action works I think.
 We’ve had everyone on from Stormzy, to Paul Pogba to Jeremy Corbyn.
 It’s an exciting mix of celebrity but they’re loose and doing funny stuff.
 They’re playing FIFA.
 They’re having a laugh with people like our hosts Poet and Vuj who breakdown all barriers of it being an interview.

 We are also built around fulfilling platform promises i.e. we spend an awful lot of time thinking: is this right for the platform?
 Is it right for the audience?
 Whether on YouTube, Snapchat or FaceBook, there are all nuanced reasons for people being on each platform which need to be considered.

 Finally, we make sure we regularly try something new and unexpected.
-'Saturdays are Lit' has ended up being arguably our biggest show and that came from just trialling something.
+Our Saturday morning show 'Saturdays are Lit' has ended up being arguably our biggest show with 49 million views globally.
 It’s important to trial and test as well as deliver what's expected.
 You have to leave room for that innovation.